Grus user guide

 Once connected you should see the files on Grus on the right hand side of the Filezilla windows and the files on the computer you are running Filezilla on on the left side.
 You can now "drag and drop" files either way to upload and download files.

-The other way to transfer files involve running SFTP on the command line and type all the commands yourself.
-This is only recommended for advanced users and only if X11-forwarding for some reason is unavailable.
+Another way to transfer files involve running sftp on the command line and type all the commands yourself.
+This is recommended for advanced users or if X11-forwarding for some reason is unavailable.
 You start off by connecting to Grus using the sftp program.

 $ sftp <username>-<projid>@grus.uppmax.uu.se Ex. $ sftp email@example.com